taroooyan/bg-wiki/Nano-Operation-Manual.md

 *A data log or section starts with several #-lines# NEW LOG ; # format=1.1.1nano;  deadtime=on ; etc. *[bring example]*

-Other Files on the MicroSD Card:  The micro-SD card is delivered with apple disc system files and folders. [non Apple devices users can delete or leave these on micro-SD?
-Plenty of space to leave them on the 2gb Micro-SD card.]
+Other Files on the MicroSD Card:  The micro-SD card is delivered with apple disc system files and folders which filenames begin with a dot.
+[Non-Apple devices users can delete these apple system files.
+Although there's plenty of space to leave the small files on the 2gb Micro-SD card.
+Main thing -- keep the two Nano configuration files.]

 ####7.
 Mounting on person, vehicle, stand, etc.